BGU-SE-Courses/2023-mbt-50-67/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [software name](https://www.opencart.com/).

-$$*TODO* Add some general description about the software$$
+this is a website used for online shopping, with amazon-like features

 ## Installation
 $$*TODO* Write instructions on how to install the software and prepare the testing environment$$

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested a website for online shopping.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+*first User story:* a user adds an item to his wishlist

+*Preconditions:*
+- the user is registered to the system
+- the user is logged in the system
+- the product he tries to add exists in the system

+*Expected outcome:*
-*Expected outcome:* The quiz is added to the course.
+- the product is added to his wishlist

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*second User story:* the admin deletes a product from the system

+*Preconditions:*
+- the admin is registered as an admin user in the system
+- the admin is logged in the system
-*Expected outcome:* The student receives 100.
+- the product we want to delete exists in the system *Expected outcome:* The student receives 100.
 $$